 Trisha Paul is a pediatric oncologist and palliative care physician.
 She holds an MFA in creative writing from NYU.

 Trisha writes about the art and science of caring for patients.
-Passionate about narrative medicine, she believes that narrative is an agent for change that can enhance humanism, in medicine and beyond.
+She believes that narrative is an agent for change that can enhance humanism, in medicine and beyond.

-Her writing has been published in numerous anthologies, JAMA, Journal of Clinical Oncology, Journal of Palliative Medicine, Intima: Journal of Narrative Medicine, and more.
+Her writing has been published in numerous anthologies, medical journals like JAMA and Journal of Clinical Oncology, literary journals like Intima: Journal of Narrative Medicine, and more.
 Her essay Stroppy Sevens was nominated for the 2019 Pushcart Prize.

 Alongside medicine, she loves caring for her little free library, dancing barefoot, and collecting anything made of cork.
 She lives in Rochester, NY with her family.